Hexagram 63既濟After Completion

 Zhu Xi (Zhouyi Benyi, 1188) emphasizes the temporal asymmetry the hexagram statement names — 初吉終亂, initial good fortune at the beginning and disorder at the end — reading 63 as the clearest case in the Yijing of a hexagram whose value lies in the actor’s recognition of duration rather than state.
 For Zhu Xi the practical takeaway is that the actor inside After Completion is responsible for reading the temporal phase correctly and acting in proportion to it: the early lines call for braking; the middle lines for maintenance; the late lines for restraint at the top; line 6 is the cost of misreading the phase.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 63 strictly as the marker for arrangements whose central work has finished and whose practical question is the consolidation that follows: a campaign won and now requiring governance, a project shipped and now requiring maintenance, a position earned and now requiring defense.
-The manual is explicit that 63 is not a generalized signal of achievement but a calendar entry whose pair-companion — Hexagram 64, Before Completion — must be read in conjunction whenever the cast produces changing lines, because the two hexagrams together name the full cycle of completion and re-beginning.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 63 as a marker for arrangements whose central work has finished and whose practical question is the consolidation that follows: a campaign won and now requiring governance, a project shipped and now requiring maintenance, a position earned and now requiring defense.
+In YiGram’s reading, 63 is not a generalized signal of achievement but a calendar entry whose pair-companion — Hexagram 64, Before Completion — must be read in conjunction whenever the cast produces changing lines, because the two hexagrams together name the full cycle of completion and re-beginning.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.